-The translation shall be available to anyone, provided that the European Patent Office has published the European patent application or has announced its decision to grant the patent.
+The translation is public provided that the European Patent Office has published the application for a European patent or the mention of the grant of the European patent.
+(17.6.2011/743)

-If a translation has been supplied and the fee paid within the prescribed period and if the European Patent Office has announced its decision to allow the patent application or its decision that the European patent shall be maintained with amended wording, the Patent Authority shall without delay issue an announcement to that effect in Finnish and Swedish.
-As soon as possible, copies of the translation shall be obtainable to the public.
-The Patent Authority shall see to it that the claims of the European patent are, where necessary, available both in Finnish and Swedish.
+If a translation has been supplied and the fee for publishing the translation has been paid within the time limit and if the European Patent Office has published the mention of the grant of the European patent or its maintenance in amended form, the Patent Authority must without delay issue an announcement to that effect in Finnish and Swedish.
+The Patent Authority must make the translation available to the public as soon as possible.
+The Patent Authority must see to it that the claims of the European patent are, when necessary, available in Finnish and Swedish.
+(17.6.2011/743)

-Section 70 i (22.12.1995/1695)

-The provisions of the first paragraph of Section 71a correspondingly apply to filing of a translation under the first paragraph of Section 70h and payment of a fee for printing the translation.
-If it is decided under the first paragraph of Section 71a that the act shall be deemed to have been completed within the prescribed time limit, the Patent Authority shall without delay make an announcement to that effect both in Finnish and Swedish.
+Section 70i (22.12.1995/1695) The provisions of section 71a(1) correspondingly apply to filing of a translation under section 70h(1) and payment of a fee for publishing the translation.
+If it is decided under section 71a(1) that the act shall be deemed to have been completed within the prescribed time limit, the Patent Authority shall without delay make an announcement to that effect both in Finnish and in Swedish.

-If anyone, after the time limit according to the first paragraph of Section 70h has expired but before the announcement according to the first paragraph above has been published, has in good faith begun to use the invention commercially in this country or has made substantial preparations therefor, he shall enjoy the right provided in the second and third paragraphs of Section 71c.
+If anyone, after the time limit according to section 70h(1) has expired but before the announcement according to subsection (1) above has been published, has in good faith begun to use the invention commercially in this country or has made substantial preparations therefor, he shall enjoy the right provided in section 71c(2) and (3).

-Section 70 j (22.12.1995/1695)

-The provisions of the first paragraph, subparagraph 4, of Section 52, concerning extension of scope of patent protection, shall also apply to a European patent if the scope of patent protection has been extended after the grant of the European patent.
+Section 70j (22.12.1995/1695) The provisions of section 52(1)(4), concerning extension of scope of patent protection, shall also apply to a European patent if the scope of patent protection has been extended after the grant of the European patent.

-Section 70 k (22.12.1995/1695)

-If the European Patent Office has revoked a European patent in its entirety or in part, this revocation shall have effect as if the patent in this country were declared invalid to the corresponding extent.
+Section 70k (22.12.1995/1695) If the European Patent Office has revoked a European patent in its entirety or in part, this revocation shall have effect as if the patent in this country were declared invalid to the corresponding extent.
 The Finnish Patent Authority shall without delay announce the revocation both in Finnish and Swedish.

-Section 70 l (22.12.1995/1695)

-Prescribed renewal fees shall be paid for each fee year beginning after the year in which the European Patent Office announced its decision to allow the patent application.
+Section 70I (22.12.1995/1695) Prescribed renewal fees shall be paid for each fee year beginning after the year in which the European Patent Office announced its decision to allow the patent application.

-If a renewal fee for a European patent is not paid according to the provisions in subsection (1) and section 41, section 51 applies correspondingly.
+If a renewal fee for a European patent is not paid according to the provisions in subsection (1) above and section 41, section 51 applies correspondingly.
 The first renewal fee is not, however, due for payment until the last day of the third month following the month the patent was granted.
 (18.11.2005/896)

-Section 70 m (22.12.1995/1695)

-A European patent application which has been accorded a filing date by the European Patent Office has the same effect in this country as a Finnish patent application filed on the same date.
+Section 70m (22.12.1995/1695) A European patent application which has been accorded a filing date by the European Patent Office has the same effect in this country as a Finnish patent application filed on the same date.
 If the application under the European Patent Convention enjoys priority from a date earlier than the filing date, such priority also has effect in Finland.
 (18.11.2005/896)

-For the purposes of the second paragraph of Section 2, the publication of a European patent application pursuant to Article 93 of the European Patent Convention shall be equivalent to the application becoming available to the public pursuant to Section 22.
-This shall also apply to publication referred to in Article 158(1) of the Convention if said publication is ruled by the European Patent Office to be equivalent to publication pursuant to Article 93.
+For the purposes of section 2(2), the publication of a European patent application pursuant to Article 93 of the European Patent Convention shall be equivalent to the application becoming available to the public pursuant to section 22.
+This shall also apply to publication referred to in Article 153(3) of the Convention, if said publication is ruled by the European Patent Office to be equivalent to publication pursuant to Article 93.
+(18.11.2005/896)